-Right side comments = positive = disengaged students have potential (NOTE: The comments on the right side were: thinks in abstract ways with strong communication skills, works well in a quiet environment, easily engaged in everything).
+Right side comments: thinks in abstract ways with strong communication skills, works well in a quiet environment, easily engaged in everything).

-Since the responses on the left side far outnumbered those on the right, we agreed that we tend to view these students with through a lens of “can’t” or “won’t” and we wanted to change that perspective to “can” or “will”.
+The number of comments on left side (focused on a student’s problems) outnumbered the comments on the right side (focused on a student’s potential).
+It was a clear illustration of how we tend to view disengaged students with through a lens of “can’t” or “won’t” and we wanted to change that perspective to “can” or “will”.

 That lead to our Essential Question: How do we re-frame our perception of a disengaged student from a student with a problem to a student with potential?

 Thomas Guskey’s (@tguskey) words provide a powerful entry point to the solution: